With all the technology and video platforms available to everyone, becoming an online personal trainer has never been easier.

 Natural light is also great, but if you work nights, you should be able to set up sufficient lighting.

 Personal training requires magic.
 Either you have what it takes to inspire people, drive people to reach their goals, and coach them to do better… or not.
 As such, it’s very hard to become a “do-it-all” personal trainer, especially if you’re doing this career online.

 Stick to what you know best.
 For example, focus on weight loss, HIIT exercises, Crossfit, Zumba, yoga, weight training, MMA, and so on.
 You’ll have a more targeted niche, which will attract a specific crowd as well.

-Unlike other service-based businesses, a personal trainer’s personality is a big reason why would-be clients would choose him/her over dozens of other trainers.
-When building your business, market “yourself” as the product and service, but make sure you’re not just about the business.
-Keep it honest, keep it human.
+Unlike other service-based businesses, a personal trainer’s personality is a big factor for would-be clients to choose them over dozens of other trainers.
+When building your business, market yourself as a brand, as a product, and service, but make sure you’re not just about the business.
+Keep it honest, and keep it human.

 Experience and Certification

-If you’re new to the industry, it is better to build experience at traditional gyms first, before transitioning to the online world.
+If you’re new to the industry, it’s better to build experience by working in traditional gyms first before transitioning to the online world.

-Certifications are not really a requirement, since you are allowed to coach people with training, but being a certified personal trainer could land your name on official lists across the city, state or country.
+Certifications aren’t strictly necessary, but being a certified personal trainer is a huge leg up from uncertified personal trainers.
+It could land your name on official lists across the city, state, or country.
 That alone could bring in new clients to your “door” without any effort.

 You’ll need clients to turn your passion into a money-making business.